kubestellar/kubestellar/docs/content/Getting-Started/user-quickstart.md

         EOF
         ```

-        Apply an ingress control with SSL passthrough to 'ks-host'.
-This is a special requirement for Kind that allows access to the KubeStellar core running on 'ks-host'.
+        Apply an ingress control with SSL passthrough to 'ks-core'.
+This is a special requirement for Kind that allows access to the KubeStellar core running on 'ks-core'.
         ```
         kubectl apply -f https://raw.githubusercontent.com/kubestellar/kubestellar/main/example/kind-nginx-ingress-with-SSL-passthrough.yaml
         ```